sathia27/sathia27.github.com/_posts/2021-08-21-rails-diving-into-csrf.md

 ### Authenticity token

-Rails uses "authenticity_token" instead of "csrf_token" in forms, and regenerates the token each time the page is reloaded.
-This allows for easy monitoring of attempts to submit a form multiple times with the same token, increasing security against CSRF attacks.
+In Rails, the term "authenticity_token" is employed in forms instead of "csrf_token", and the token is renewed every time the page is refreshed.
+This helps to keep track of any attempts to submit a form multiple times using the same token, which increases security against CSRF attacks.

 Authenticity token is generated based on csrf_token.
 As csrf_token is generated per session, authenticity_token will expire only when user log out.